Suboxone Clinics in Knoxville, IA

 Center For Behavioral Health Iowa Inc - 34.5 miles from Knoxville, IA

-Center For Behavioral Health Iowa Inc is a suboxone addiction rehab in Des Moines, Iowa, part of the 50314 zip area.
+Center For Behavioral Health Iowa Inc is a suboxone addiction rehab in Des Moines, IA, part of the 50314 zip area.

 Address: 1200 University Street, Suite 106, Des Moines, IA 50314 in Polk County